raehik/old-blog.raehik.net/_drafts/complex-layouts-and-autostarting-in-i3.md

     exec --no-startup-id "i3-msg 'workspace number 1'"

-mention how it doesn't work every time for some reason
+It doesn't work every time, for whatever reason, but it doesn't matter enough to me to find out why.

 Layouts